| I read an article recently about a home improvement con

 again that one must examine the action that the trait supports before deeming it to be a

+virtue.
 Beyond its obvious failures as an analytical discipline, virtue ethics also leads to a

 problematic pedagogy and should be rejected by educators as little more than mindless